inar-vision/diffintel/README.md

 # diffintel

 Structural diff explainer for pull requests.
 Parses changed JS/TS files with Tree-sitter, detects structural changes (functions, classes, imports, exports), and uses an LLM to generate a concise explanation with risk assessment.
 Outputs a self-contained HTML report.
+Helpful for getting a concise explanation on diffs.
+Inspired by the hard-to-ingest-code-masses the ai-agents write.

 ## Install